How to Become a Counselor in Maryland

-Steps Becoming a Licensed Professional Counselor in Maryland?
+Steps to Become a Licensed Professional Counselor in Maryland

 Once the applicant or interested party is confident that they have met all of the education and supervised experience requirements.
 The process for becoming a licensed professional counselor in Maryland can be broken down easily step-by-step.
 Let's break it down into steps, starting with the education.

 - Obtain a master's degree or doctoral degree and make sure to meet the credit requirements (60 graduate credits for a master's degree and 90 graduate credits for a doctoral degree).
 Applicants should also make sure they are obtaining those graduate credits in the necessary subject areas.

 - Applicants should complete the supervised work experience requirements next.
 That means applicants looking for licensure as a clinical drug and alcohol counselor must have completed at least three years with a minimum of 2,000 hours of supervised experience and applicants looking for licensure as a professional clinical counselor must have completed at least 3,000 hours of supervised work experience.
 It is important that applicants remember that two of those years must be completed after the applicant obtains a master’s or doctoral degree.